karthikrao5/InventoryManagement/README.md

 4. Run `./move.sh' in the repository

-5. Visit http://localhost/ to use InventoryManagement system.
+5. Visit http://localhost/ (if accessing from the server) or http://server_url/ to use InventoryManagement system.

 Or alternatively, use Vagrant to setup development virtual machine automatically and use it.